6 Sources

 2

-Anand demonstrated this threat by creating an exploit for a published React framework vulnerability in 30 minutes using LLM tools
+.
+AI-assisted bug hunting has enabled attackers to weaponize patches with alarming speed—Anand demonstrated creating an exploit for a published React framework vulnerability in just 30 minutes using LLM tools2

 2